My high-end amplifier has failed, how much will repairs cost?

 1. Collection of evidence

-2. Analysis of the evidence
+2. Analysis of that and other data

 3. Location of the fault